Water Damage

 When does Insurance cover water damage?

 Homeowner’s insurance covers water damage caused by a sudden and accidental event, which damage is unexpected and not caused by a lack of maintenance.
+These include:

 • Burst Pipes: Imagine you’re enjoying a peaceful evening at home when a pipe suddenly bursts, causing water to flood your kitchen.

-• Leaky Roof: A storm rolls in, and the heavy rain cause a roof leak, damaging your ceiling and walls.
+• Leaky Roof: A storm rolls in, and the heavy rain causes a roof leak, damaging your ceiling and walls.
 Your homeowner’s insurance policy would typically cover the costs to repair the water leak damage to your home but will not cover the cost to repair or replace the roof itself.

 • Faulty Appliances: Your dishwasher malfunctions and overflows, causing water damage to your kitchen floor.
 Your homeowner’s insurance would likely cover the damage to your floor but not the repair or replacement of the dishwasher itself.